-Many IFA studies have gone beyond studying a discrete depth's 1σ SST value and have branched into more forensic studies of a discrete depth's IFA-derived SST distribution.
-These studies have focussed on analysing the shape of said distribution using various statistical tools, including skewness analysis of histograms (Leduc et al., 2009; Khider et al., 2011), as well as quantile-quantile (Q-Q) plots (Ford et al., 2015; White et al., 2018; Thirumalai et al., 2019; Rongstad et al., 2020; White and Ravelo, 2020).
-Such analysis can reveal apparent shifts in the shape of the downcore, IFA-derived SST distribution, which the aforementioned studies have attributed to changes SST changes in the water caused by ENSO-type climate variability.
+Many IFA studies have gone beyond studying discrete depth $1\sigma$ SST values and have branched into more forensic studies of the shape of discrete depth SST distributions.
+These studies have focused on analysing the shape of said distribution using various statistical tools, including skewness analysis of histograms (Leduc et al., 2009; Khider et al., 2011), as well as quantile-quantile (Q-Q) plots (Ford et al., 2015; White et al., 2018; Thirumalai et al., 2019; Rongstad et al., 2020; White and Ravelo, 2020).
+Such analyses can reveal apparent shifts in the shape of the downcore IFA-derived SST distribution, which the aforementioned studies have attributed to SST changes in the water caused by ENSO-type climate variability.

-310 Here, we compare the monthly TRACE-21ka SST data for the 18 ka to 17 ka period to our 100 ensembles of simulated IFA SST for our 10 cm ka-1 scenario, taking in each ensemble the 1 cm discrete-depth with a median age closest to 17.5 ka.
-We show 100 ensembles with no analytical error and constant abundance (Fig. 5), 100 ensembles with ±1° C analytical error and constant abundance (Fig. 6), 100 ensembles with $\pm 1^{\circ}$ C analytical error and dynamic abundance (Fig. 7), and 100 ensembles with $\pm 1^{\circ}$ C analytical error and dynamic abundance (Fig. 8).
-In all cases in our 10 cm ka-1 315 scenario, we find that sample sizes typically associated with IFA in the field (50-100 foraminifera) produce high levels of noise, leading to low reproducibility from one ensemble to the next (panels a and d in Figs. 5-8).
-As expected, the 5 and 40 cm ka-1 scenarios (see supplemental figures) result in lower and higher reproducibility, respectably.
-In practical terms, these results suggest that if one were to, at the same coring location, retrieve multiple sediment cores and carry out discrete-depth IFA, it is 320 possible that different outcomes would be produced each time, each with sub-optimal correspondence to the true SST distribution in the water.
+Here, we compare the monthly TRACE-21ka SST data for the 18 to 17 ka period to our 100 ensembles of simulated IFA SST for the 10 cm kyr-1 scenario, taking the 1 cm discretedepth with a median age closest to 17.5 ka in each ensemble.
+We show 100 ensembles with no analytical error and constant abundance (Fig. 5), 100 ensembles with $\pm 1$ °C analytical error and constant abundance (Fig. 6), 100 ensembles with $\pm 1$ °C analytical error and dynamic abundance (Fig. 7), and 100 ensembles with $\pm 1$ °C analytical error and dynamic abundance (Fig. 8).
+In all cases in our $10 \text{ cm kry}^{-1}$ scenario, we find that sample sizes typically associated with IFA in the field (50-100 foraminifera, see Table 1) produce high levels of noise, leading to low reproducibility from one ensemble to the next (panels a and d in Figs. 5-8).
+As expected, the 5 and $40 \,\mathrm{cm \, kyr^{-1}}$ scenarios (see figures in the Supplement) result in lower and higher reproducibility, respectably.
+In practical terms, these results suggest that if one were to retrieve multiple sediment cores and carry out discrete-depth IFA at the same coring location, it is possible that different outcomes would be produced each time, each with suboptimal correspondence to the true SST distribution in the water.
 Furthermore, as the level of noise increases with lower SAR, one has to be additionally careful when comparing IFA results from sites with markedly different SAR.